 David Alan Basche is currently acting on “The Exes” on TVLand.
 David was recently seen kicking down doors all over New York as Terrence Stamp’s assistant in the Matt Damon film “The Adjustment Bureau.”
 His next movie is “Real Steel,” the Spielberg/Zemeckis film with Hugh Jackman.
 It is directed by Shawn Levy and due out in November.
 And yes, that was David giving Carrie and Big advice on having children (or not!) in “Sex And The City 2.”
 David Alan Basche also played six different characters in the Law & Order franchise!

 How has being a parent changed your life?

-Alysia- My capacity for love and my compassion (and lets call a spade a spade, what I really mean is a regular waterworks of tears on a daily basis) has increased beyond measure.
-I will never forget when my mom told me having a child is like having your heart outside your body, and it’s true beyond measure.
 I love and am beyond grateful for Liv, David, my friends, family and fans who cheerlead and support me.
-And I am learning how to stay calm in the eye of a storm that is a 2 year old temper tantrum.
+I am learning how to stay calm in the eye of a storm that is a 2 year old temper tantrum.
 How to have patience when she asks something 100 times, how to listen and be heard, and whatever I eat she wants to eat so I wanna make sure it is awesome healthy stuff for all of us.
-And here is a biggie: How not to take my daughter’s feelings personally which is something I REALLY NEEDED TO LEARN.
+And here is a biggie: How not to take my daughter’s feelings personally.
+This is something I REALLY NEEDED TO LEARN.”

 What is your favorite part about being a parent?